 Nuuk is home to the Nuuk Museum of Art and Greenland National Museum both of which host historical and cultural exhibitions.
 The national museum is also a place where you can find the famous mummies, amulets and historical costumes.
 The Art Museum has more than 300 unique paintings that visitors can enjoy.
 The city also has a culture house that largely focuses on live performances and contemporary exhibitions of local art.
 Whale watching is another enjoyable activity in Nuuk and three whale species are found here including the Humpback, fin, and minke whales.
 You can easily see these whales especially between May and November when on a sailing excursion or cruise.

-The private Nuuk Art Museum houses expansive collections of ivory, wood carvings, paintings and soap stones.
-The Katuaq Culture Center is an ideal place for hosting large conventions and meetings and public can also access a restaurant and a care at the site.
-Anori Art is also a great shop for buying top quality souvenirs which are affordably priced.
+The private Nuuk Art Museum houses expansive collections of ivory, wood carvings, paintings, and soapstones.
+The Katuaq Culture Center is an ideal place for hosting large conventions and meetings and the public can also access a restaurant and a care at the site.
+Anori Art is also a great shop for buying top-quality souvenirs that are affordably priced.
 With numerous attractive sights in Nuuk, guided tours are the best way to explore the city.
-Local guides will explain to you about the culture centers, museums and general information about Nuuk.
-Other enjoyable things to do in Nuuk include cruises, sailing, hiking, skiing and a chance to experience the famous Nuuk marathon.
+Local guides will explain to you about the cultural centers, museums, and general information about Nuuk.
+Other enjoyable things to do in Nuuk include cruises, sailing, hiking, skiing, and a chance to experience the famous Nuuk marathon.
 Being just a small city, Nuuk is one of the safest and most peaceful cities in the world with a very low crime rate.
-There are also no slums in Nuuk and you can thus visit any place at anytime.
+There are also no slums in Nuuk and you can thus visit any place at any time.